benvillalobos/msbuildism/build-spelunking/README.md

 ## 1. "A file was copied to X, but not Y"
 Referring to: https://gist.github.com/BenVillalobos/c671baa1e32127f4ab582a5abd66b005?permalink_comment_id=4378272#gistcomment-4378272

-You often don't have control over the "default build" logic, so working around this generally involves finding that logic and inserting your logic before it.
+You often don't have control over the "default build" logic, so working around this generally involves finding that logic and inserting yours before it.
 Here's what's happening (at a high level):

 1. Some "copy to the output/publish directory" **target** runs
-1. That target copies **items** into Y.
+1. That target attempts to copy **items** into Y.
+1. At the time your file should have been copied unless:
+  - Your file did not exist
+  - Your file did exist, and was not in the item.
+  - Your file did exist and was in the item, but was missing some sort of metadata.
+My first guess would `TargetPath`.

-1. Your file is missing from that item.
+### Your file exists, but is not in the item

-So the solution then, is the following:
+Your solution is to figure out how to insert your file into the build in such a way that it isn't left behind.

+The step by step:

 1. Find the target that does the copying.
 1. Find the item used by that target to copy.